Yusuf-A-Shuaib/Yusuf-A-Shuaib/README.md

 🤔 I’m an experienced Networking Specialist, Entrepreneur and Software Developer.
 </br>

 🔭 I’m currently working on building a large scalable security system with the sole mission of providing protection and risk-based solutions to clients ranging from corporations and government bodies to ultra-high-net-worth individual.
-This is a C++ based software which aim is to provide all security requirements which ranges from Surveillance, software counter measures, counter surveillance to Intelligence gathering and would revamp the security community and create a secure feel of safety at a more accessible and more secure level.
+This is a C++ based software which aim is to provide all security requirements which ranges from Surveillance, software counter measures, counter surveillance to Intelligence gathering and would revamp the security community and create a secure feel of safety at a more accessible and more secure level <a href="#">Learn more.</a>
 </br>

 </br>